Silver Haired Legislature

 The SHL meets for two days in the fall to conduct a model legislative session.
 At that time, members present, debate and vote on a pre-prepared docket of bills and resolutions that concern legislation, which affects the lives of not only the elderly but all Missouri citizens.
 From the docket, five bills having the highest priority are selected as the group’s main focus for the upcoming year.

-- October 20th - Board of Directors Meeting - House Chambers, Missouri State Capitol
+- SHL Board of Directors Meeting - February 28, 2017, 9:30 a.m., House Hearing Room 3 (hearing room tentative) at the Missouri State Capitol